Call 7 days a week for free advice

 Often many choose to stay in the same home they raised their families in, and it becomes a hub for children and grandchildren alike.
 While this may be wonderful for holidays, it leaves you spending the rest of the year cleaning and paying for four bedrooms you don’t use.

-Downsizing to less spare bedrooms will save on bills, while still allowing visitors to stay over as and when you please.
+Downsizing to fewer spare bedrooms will save on bills while still allowing visitors to stay over as and when you please.
 It also means you can reduce the amount of furniture, bedding and other items that you acquire in a large home.

 Clever use of space

 Understanding how you use your home will help you know which rooms you require and which you can live without.
 Some people never use a dining room, and this could instead be a second bedroom or an area to pursue their interests.
-Others may find a conservatory doubles as the lounge offering another room up for repurposing.
-Walton Homes encourages people to plan when they look to downsize:
+Others may find a conservatory doubles as the lounge offering another room up for repurposing

-Everybody acquires a fair amount of household items, from family photographs to the steamer that was a Christmas present and has only been used once.
-If you are thinking of downsizing you will need to consider what furniture you can’t live without and what can go.
+Everybody acquires a fair amount of household items over the years, from family photographs to the steamer that was a Christmas present and has only been used once.
+If you are thinking of downsizing, you will need to consider what furniture you can’t live without and what can go.

-Whether it is an enormous welsh dresser you intend to giveaway or sell, or merely putting all the family photos in a digital archive, there is much you can live without and reducing the contents of your house will help you understand what size property you will need.
-James is a specialist from House to Home UK and has some suggestions of what to do with the items you decide you don’t need:
+Whether it is an enormous Welsh dresser you intend to give away or sell, or merely putting all the family photos in a digital archive, there is much you can live without and reducing the contents of your house will help you understand what size property you will need.

-While you may currently be an independent two car household and want nothing more than a small holding in rural Sussex, looking at a more long term plan will drastically change your criteria.
-If you wish this to be a last time buy, then there may come a point where you don’t wish to drive all the time.
+While you may currently be an independent two-car household and want nothing more than a small holding in rural Sussex, looking at a more long-term plan will drastically change your criteria.
+If you wish this to be a last-time buy, then there may come a point where you don’t wish to drive all the time.
 This means living close to public transport and possibly a shop for the milk run.
-Many encounter medical difficulties, and being in walking distance to a doctor and pharmacy could be appealing.
+Many encounter medical difficulties, and being within walking distance of doctors and pharmacies could be appealing.

 Nationally

-Often people choose to relocate down south due to the milder climate and gentler landscape, however a smaller house means smaller bills and if it is well insulated it can be quite economic.
+Often people choose to relocate down south due to the milder climate and gentler landscape.
+However, a smaller house means smaller bills, and if it is well-insulated, it can be quite economical.

-In years gone by, families would have stayed in the same area for generations, however 2017 finds them much more scattered, with children moving away to find work or staying in towns where they attended university.
-Though many people are attached to the area they raised their family, it in no way tethers them to it.
-The children may move to the big city, what is to stop you doing the same?
+In years gone by, families would have stayed in the same area for generations, however 2024 finds them much more scattered, with children moving away to find work or staying in towns where they attended university.
+Though many people are attached to the area in which they raised their family, it in no way tethers them to it.
+The children may move to the big city; what is to stop you from doing the same?

 Accessibility

 While the rest of this advice may seem general, this section is very much tailored to the needs of the individual and the property in question.
-While you may currently be mobile, the future is an unknown and ensuring your property is set up to meet your needs is a crucial step to finding your perfect home.
-Your Home in Australia note the importance of accessible housing:
+While you may currently be mobile, the future is unknown and ensuring your property is set up to meet your needs is a crucial step to finding your perfect home.

 Level Headed

-Ensuring your house is step free may not seem like a big deal now, however if you do have limited mobility in years to come, pre-emptive planning will be incredibly helpful.
-This doesn’t just include inside your home, but getting to and from your front door, a dropped pavement nearby and accessible parking are all important factors.
+Ensuring your house is step-free may not seem like a big deal now; however, if you do have limited mobility in years to come, pre-emptive planning will be incredibly helpful.
+This doesn’t just include inside your home, but getting to and from your front door, dropping pavement nearby, and having accessible parking are all important factors.

 This by no means constrains you to a bungalow as interior facilities can make multiple floors available to you.
 You can even contemplate flats as long as they have an elevator.
 I would note that if your mobility is impaired, then a flat may not be an option due to emergency evacuation.